pozorfluo/build-your-own-lisp/README.md

 #### metadata
 Use 1 byte of metadata for each bucket
-  - Use 1 bit (MSB) to switch state the way the remaining bits are read
+  - Use 1 bit (MSB) to switch the way the remaining bits are read
   - Use 7 remaining bits to encode state or secondary hash

   - Split hash(key)